Safety in Indianapolis

 The Indianapolis Division of Homeland Security offers crowd safety tips.
 Indianapolis is familiar with crowds, what with the Indianapolis 500, Super Bowl, Indianapolis Colts games, and a wealth of conventions year-round.

-You may think you're savvy about computer and cybersecurity, but the local homeland security awareness page includes some resources you hadn't considered.
+You may think you're savvy about computer and cybersecurity, but the local homeland security awareness page includes some resources you might not have considered.

 Tornado awareness, thunder and lightning, winter weather, and flooding awareness are common and important in the Hoosier state.
-Indianapolis also is part of an earthquake zone.
-The shakings are rare but possible, so you may want to read up on earthquake safety tips.
-Heat can also be an issue.
-The National Weather Service site is a fine historical and current resource.
+Earthquakes in Indianapolis are rare but possible, and the Federal Emergency Management Agency offers a map of earthquake zones in the United States that can give you more information.
+Heat can also be an issue as well, and the National Weather Service site is a fine historical and current resource.

 Police departments are highly concerned with the safety of everyone within Indianapolis.
 They provide a variety of good, reliable resources to do so.